eunicocornelius/eunicocornelius/README.md

 # Welcome To My Profile
 <img src="https://github.com/eunicocornelius/eunicocornelius/blob/main/tea_square.gif?raw=true" width="100px" height="100px" align="right">
 Hi there!
 My name is Nico and I am a Software Developer.
-I love Frontend, Mobile, Game development with a side interest in Artificial Intelligence.
+I love Frontend, Mobile, Game development with an interest in Artificial Intelligence.
 <!-- Actual text -->

 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2].